evoingram/newAQCWebsite/README.md

 ## My Role

-This was a solo project, so I completed every aspect of this project.
+This was a solo project.

 ## Project Description